-One of the biggest mistakes people make is hiding when there is a crisis or problem.
+One of the biggest business mistakes people make is hiding when there is a crisis or problem.
 We spend countless hours and dollars trying to convince people how good our product or solution is, and that we care about them.
-Yet some hide or run from an issue making the situation worse when the wisest maneuver is to SPRINT straight TO PROBLEMS.
+Yet some hide or run from an issue making the situation worse.
+The wisest maneuver is to SPRINT straight TO PROBLEMS.

 Several years ago, I had an indelible experience, which taught me a lesson, as we were in the market for replacing the carpet in our whole house.
 We did our due diligence researching several options and settled upon a lesser-known small company, without a showroom, to do the job.
 The salesperson convinced us because they were small, we would be provided with extra care that the others could never fulfill.
 She had several great reference letters.
 We picked out our carpet and arranged for installation.

 It was imperative that delivery and installation was finished on the day requested as I travel and needed to be home during the process.
 To save money and she said it would be the best solution to completing the installation quickly; I decided to move the furniture and tear up and remove the old carpeting first.
 We wrote a check for the advanced deposit on the carpet and set a date for a Monday, two weeks later on the calendar.
 A Monday would allow me to use the weekend to move everything out-of-the-way for the installation.

 Enthusiastically the salesperson was in contact with us over the next week and all was set between the carpet provider, installer and I. We began the task of moving everything out-of-the-way, ripped up all the carpet, and hauled it out to the street for the Monday morning garbage pick-up.
 All was going as planned.
 I patted myself on the back for my planning prowess knowing the job would be finished with little interruption to the household.
 All was part of the plan for my day off on a Monday afternoon.
 Afterward, I would be on a plane in the morning for this week’s business travels.